 Organize your master list using the same headers you used to organize your resume.
 Doing this will make it easier to quickly find the information you’re looking for and plug it into your resume.
 When it comes time to make changes, you’ll be able to do it in no time!

 Don’t forget anything on your list, because you never know what’s going to turn up in a job description.
-Maybe those swim lessons you taught all those years ago have some relevancy in your application to a sales manager position.
+Maybe those swim lessons you taught all those years ago have some relevance in your application to a sales manager position–but if they don’t, no one even has to see your list!

 Tips on how to create a master resume